yramis/python_code_to_check_C/README.md

 python H2O.py <time_to_run>
 ```

-where <time_to_run> is the time-length in hours that the simulation will run for.
+where <time_to_run> is the time-length in seconds that the simulation will run for.
 I recommend using

 ```
 python H2O.py <time_to_run> > <output.dat>